A Lamperti-type representation of continuous-state branching processes with immigration

-When $Y$ is an infinite activity subordinator (its L\'evy measure is infinite or equivalently it has jumps in any nonempty open interval) or it has positive drift, then its trajectories are strictly increasing and so uniqueness holds thanks to Theorem \ref{ExistenceTheorem}.
+When $Y$ is an infinite activity subordinator (its L\'evy measure is infinite or equivalently it has jumps in any nonempty open interval) or it has positive drift, then its trajectories are strictly increasing, and so uniqueness holds, thanks to Theorem~\ref{ExistenceTheorem}.

 It then suffices to consider the case when $Y$ is a compound Poisson process.
-There is a simple case we can establish: if $X$ is also a subordinator and $x>0$ then all solutions to $\imf{\ivp}{X,x+Y}$ are strictly increasing and so uniqueness holds (again by Theorem \ref{ExistenceTheorem}).
+There is a simple case we can establish: if $X$ is also a subordinator, and $x>0$, then all solutions to ${\ivp( X,x+Y )}$ are strictly increasing, and so uniqueness holds (again by Theorem \ref {ExistenceTheorem}).
 It remains to consider two cases: when $X$ is a subordinator and $x=0$ and when $X$ is not a subordinator.
-In the first, note that zero solves $\imf{\ivp}{X,0}$ and since every solution is non-negative, zero is the smallest one.
-To prove uniqueness, let $C^x$ be the (unique) solution to $\imf{\ivp}{X,x}$, so that $C^x$ is greater than any solution to $\imf{\ivp}{X,0}$ by Lemma \ref{strictMonotonicityOfIVPWRTImmigration}.
-If we prove that as $x\to 0$, $C^x\to 0$, then all solutions to $\imf{\ivp}{X,0}$ are zero and so uniqueness holds.
-For this, use the fact that as $t\to 0$, $X_t/t$ converges almost to the drift coefficient of $X$, say $d\in [0,\infty)$ (cf. \cite[Ch.
-III, Proposition 8, p.84]{MR1406564}) so that\begin{esn} \int_{0+}\frac{1}{X_s}\, ds=\infty. \end{esn}Let $I^x$ be the (continuous) inverse of $C^x$ (note that $C^x$ is strictly increasing).
-Since\begin{esn} \imf{I^x}{t}=\int_0^t\frac{1}{x+X_s}\, ds, \end{esn}we see, by Fatou's lemma, that $I^x\to \infty$ as $x\to 0$, so that $C^x\to 0$.
-Now with $X$ still a subordinator and $Y$ compound Poisson, the preceding case implies that the solution to $\imf{\ivp}{X,Y}$ is unique until the first jump time of $Y$; after this jump time, all solutions are strictly increasing, hence uniqueness holds.
+In the first, note that zero solves ${\ivp( X,0 )}$, and since every solution is nonnegative, zero is the smallest one.
+To prove uniqueness, let $C^x$ be the (unique) solution to ${\ivp( X,x )}$, so that $C^x$ is greater than any solution to ${\ivp( X,0 )}$ by Lemma~\ref{strictMonotonicityOfIVPWRTImmigration}.
+If we prove that as $x\to0$, $C^x\to0$, then all solutions to ${\ivp( X,0 )}$ are zero, and so uniqueness holds.
+For this, use the fact that as $t\to0$, $X_t/t$ converges almost to the drift coefficient of $X$, say $d\in [0,\infty)$ [cf. \citet{MR1406564}, Chapter III, Proposition 8, page 84] so that